daffa-pradana/happy5-backend-challenge/README.md

 - Send Message

-  Send a new message to another user on with new conversation
+  Send a message to another user with a new conversation

   POST request